top of page

 • warm neutrals

-• tones that feel familiar rather than dramatic
+• tones that feel familiar

 Sound, silence, and background comfort

-Total silence is not always comforting.
-In many homes, silence makes sudden noises feel louder and more disruptive.
+In many homes, silence actually makes small noises feel louder and more disruptive.
+Cozy spaces manage sound instead of eliminating it.

-• soft background ambience
+• soft background ambiance

-• textiles that absorb noise
+• materials that absorb noise

 • consistent, low-level sound

-Why cozy doesn’t mean cluttered
+Why cozy doesn’t mean cluttered 🚫

 • comfort